Wave-Link-3-0/.github/profile/README.md

-# Wave-Link-3-0 - Creator Audio Mixing and Stream Routing Software
+# Wave Link 3.0 - Creator Audio Mixing and Stream Routing Software

 At a glance:
 - Multi-channel audio control for microphone, apps, music, chat, and system sound